-2.1 The Parish is part of the Horsham District in the county of West Sussex.
+- 2.1 The Parish is part of the Horsham District in the county of West Sussex.
 The western areas of the Parish are also part of the South Downs National Park.
-Both Authorities have an important significant influence over the strategy and detailed content of the PPNP.

-2.2 The National Planning Policy Framework (NPPF) published by the Government in 2023 is also an important guide in the preparation of local plans and Neighbourhood Plans.
-The PPNP must demonstrate that it is consistent with the provisions of the NPPF.

-2.3 The Horsham District Planning Framework (HDPF), currently the subject of a Local Plan Review, contains the strategic policies that were previously the subject of the 2007 Horsham District Core Strategy, and it is within that new framework that the PPNP will conform.

-2.4 The HDPF strategy identified a clear role for neighbourhood planning in the district in contributing to meeting local housing need.
+Both Authorities have an important significant influence over the strategy and detailed content of the PPNP. - 2.2 The National Planning Policy Framework (NPPF) published by the Government in 2024 is also an important guide in the preparation of local plans and Neighbourhood Plans.
+The PPNP must demonstrate that it is consistent with the provisions of the NPPF. - 2.3 The Horsham District Planning Framework (HDPF) contains the strategic policies that were previously the subject of the 2007 Horsham District Core Strategy, and it is within that new framework that the PPNP will conform. - 2.4 The HDPF strategy identified a clear role for neighbourhood planning in the district in contributing to meeting local housing need.
 Whilst the total number of new homes needed in the district to 2031 will have to increase, their spatial distribution is not likely to change.